-- Association of California Water Agencies ACWA that gives District access to all this association information, advocacy and JPIA (Joint Powers Insurance Agency) - AWWA American Water Works Association training and other resources. - CVPWA Central Valley Project Water Association
+- Association of California Water Agencies ACWA that gives District access to all this association information, advocacy and JPIA (Joint Powers Insurance Agency) - AWWA American Water Works Association training and other resources.
+CalRural Water. - CVPWA Central Valley Project Water Association Suggest consideration:

-Suggest consideration:

 California Rural Water Association - can help with Operator training.
-Possibly the Special Districts Association (CSDA) - for their finance arm (CLASS) for better return on savings.

-- 50315 Postage: To track Admin postage needs, outside of customer billing.
+- 50310 Advertising & Public Notices: Payments for public notices, district sponsored flyers. - 50315 Postage: To track Admin postage needs, outside of customer billing.
 Mostly the mailing of payments for A/P. - 50320 Meals and Reimbursements Tracking for travel meals and staff when leaks or other projects trigger need to provide meals. - 50325 Registration / Mileage/Travel: For General Manager and Board member registration and attendance at US Bureau Conference, ACWA/JPIA Conference, and travel expenses. - 50330 Bank Service Fee/Finance Charge: Customer accts and Bank fees - 50400 Insurance: Cyber, Liability, Auto and other JPIA related expenses.
-Cyber Projected to stay similar cost

-Auto - Significant unanticipated increase in FY 24, Projected for FY 25.

-- 50500 Professional Services For expense tracking, this budget is creating a section for all the needs in this area: - 50505 Audit Services Cost Based on contracted cost from Auditor.
+Cyber - Projected to stay similar cost - Auto Significant unanticipated increase in FY 24, Projected for FY 26. - 50500 Professional Services For expense tracking, this budget is creating a section for all the needs in this area: